systopia/funding/docs/usage/usage-applicants.md

 ## View the history of an application

-The applications listed in **My Applications** or **My Combined Applications** also allow for the action **Application History**.
+The applications listed in **My Applications** also allow for the action **Application History**.
 This leads to a flow chart showing every status that the application has gone through in chronological order, including public comments created by the reviewers or applicants.

 It is possible to hide all comments or to hide all workflow actions.